Skip to content

 Here are seven of the most impactful eco-friendly home improvements that work together to create a greener, cosier space.

-A well-insulated and airtight home is the foundation of energy efficiency.
-Insulating your walls, roof, and floors is crucial to minimising heat loss, keeping your home warm in winter and cool in summer.
-Airtightness helps stop draughts, making your heating more efficient, but balance is key – your home must also “breathe” to avoid problems like damp or mould.
-Insulation and airtightness, when done properly, create a stable indoor temperature and reduce the need for constant heating or cooling.
+A well-insulated home is the foundation of energy efficiency.
+Insulating walls, roofs, and floors minimises heat loss, keeping warmth in during winter and preventing overheating in summer.
+Airtightness is just as important – it stops draughts and helps your heating work more efficiently.
+But balance is key; homes must “breathe” to avoid issues like damp or mould.
+When done properly, insulation and airtightness stabilise indoor temperatures, reducing the need for constant heating or cooling.

 2. Ventilation systems